qoala/InvisibleInc-CommunityBugFixes/FIXES.md

 # Available Bug Fixes

+* Final Mission: Remote Hacking
+  * When Monst3r is near the security hub or mainframe lock, he can perform the associated hacking abilities on any mainframe device adjacent to himself (drones, OMNI Protectors, etc).
+  * Also applies to Central's final objective, though any other units should've been teleported out by the time she approaches it.
+  * **Fix**: The abilities only appear on their intended device.
+  * **Campaign Option**: enable/disable fix
+  * **Credit**: Qoalabear
 * Prefab stationary guards: Fix facing
   * Stationary guards placed by prefabs are stationary without a remembered facing, leaving them facing arbitrary directions after being distracted.
 For example, detention center captains